If you want to get more done and have fun doing it, gamify your life.

 When you’re playing a game you usually start at Level One.
 You’re a newbie, a beginner, a rookie . . .
 Then, as you take certain actions, you accumulate points.
 Once you have enough points, you move up to the next level.
 That is, you level up.
 You move up–from level to level– and, eventually, you move all the way up to the top level.

-As an example, I create content for a site called Squidoo.
-Some months back Squidoo added several elements of gamification to their site in order to make it stickier (encourage users to spend more time on the site).
-Here are some of the things that you can do in order to “level up” on Squidoo:
+As an example, I used to create content for a site that was called Squidoo.
+At one point, Squidoo added several elements of gamification to their site in order to make it stickier (encourage users to spend more time on the site).
+Here are some of the things that you could do to “level up” on Squidoo:

 - Create new lenses.